-One of the best things my grandmother made was a dessert called banana split cake.
-It wasn’t really a cake at all, but a layer of cookie crumbs topped with a creamy custard of some sort, whipped cream, pineapple and bananas.
-Over the years I’ve tried several versions of the recipe trying to get it like my grandmother’s, but most contained cream cheese and just didn’t taste quite right.
-But now I’ve found the version — or at least perfect in my opinion because it’s the closest to the one Bessie made.
-Plus it doesn’t call for bananas, which is a huge plus since Todd can’t stand them.
+Pineapple Icebox Cake is a banana-free version of my grandmother’s specialty, the Banana Split Cake.
+I used to love that dessert.
+It wasn’t really a cake at all, but a layer of cookie crumbs topped with some soft of cream mixture, whipped cream, pineapple and bananas.
+Over the years I’ve tried several versions trying to get it like my grandmother’s, but most contained cream cheese and just didn’t taste quite right.
+But now I’ve found one that’s pretty close.
+And best of all, it has no bananas, which means my husband will eat it.

 Pineapple Icebox Cake